Adanna-Iwuanyanwu/SQL/README.md

 ## SQL

-## This repository contains all my project excercises using POstgresql
+## This repository contains all my project excercises using Postgresql